 Dyes (CI 19140, CI 42090)

-Another company, a well known for their room deodorizers/fragrances, that often dispense automatically into closed quarters, and are used in aged care facilities.
+Another company is well known for their room deodorizers/fragrances, that often dispense automatically into closed quarters, and are used in aged care facilities.
 They advertise that their room fragrances are infused with essential oils… and look what else

 Popular Room fragrance ingredients: